 I am proud to represent portions of Beaverton, Washington County, Aloha, and Southwest Portland in the Oregon State Senate.
 Below is an update as to what I’ve been up to:

-We recently rolled out the concept of creating two years of community college for Oregon high school graduates at no charge.
+We recently rolled out the Oregon Promise – the concept of creating two years of community college for Oregon high school graduates at no charge.
 This could be transformational for thousands of Oregonians.

-The driving force behind this idea is the mounting college debt faced by Oregon students and the statistical likelihood of some people moving to welfare and government services due to lack of training or education.
+The driving force behind this idea is the mounting college debt faced by Oregon students and the growing population of young people facing a life of poverty due to a lack of training or education.